behnoudng/django-sidebar/README.md

 Is a chromium-based extension to disable the sidebar and side-menu in the official website of [Django](https://docs.djangoproject.com/en/4.2/)

+## Puprose

+I've found the sidebar and version-switcher and the right side of the official website of [Django](https://docs.djangoproject.com/en/4.2/), quite distracting.
+Thus I made this simple extension to be able to make it appear/disappear whenever I want to.

 ## Installation

 The extension can be installed on any chromium-based browser.